Live Beta

 For Open, ask: In each of the five territories, am I shutting out, receiving, or absorbing without filter?

-- Open in Emotional (Empathy): Am I blocking feelings, receiving them with boundaries, or absorbing every emotional current in the room?
+• Open in Emotional (Affectivity): Am I blocking feelings, receiving them with boundaries, or absorbing every emotional current in the room?

 Record the five results.
 Sensitivity: ____.
-Empathy: ____.
+Affectivity: ____.
 Curiosity: ____.
 Intimacy: ____.
 Surrender: ____.

-The pattern reveals something the individual assessments can’t: whether your Open capacity operates uniformly across domains or varies by territory.
-A person who is Flooding in the Emotional domain but Closing in the Relational domain has a selective gate — wide open to feelings, sealed shut to people.
-That split is invisible without the row scan.
+The pattern reveals something the individual cells can’t: whether your Open capacity operates uniformly across domains or varies by territory.
+A person who is Flooding in the Emotional domain but Closing in the Relational domain has a selective pattern across the row — wide open to feelings, sealed shut to people.
+That uneven row is invisible without the row scan.

 You can run the same scan for Focus, Bond, or Move.
-The Focus scan (Diffusing / Attending / Fixating across all five domains) often reveals surprising asymmetry.
-A person whose Focus is Attending in the Mental domain but Diffusing in the Physical domain thinks clearly but can’t pay attention to the body — a common pattern that produces sharp analysis alongside chronic health neglect.
+The Focus scan (Diffusing / Orienting / Fixating across all five domains) often reveals surprising asymmetry.
+A person whose Focus is Orienting in the Mental domain but Diffusing in the Physical domain thinks clearly but can’t pay attention to the body — a common pattern that produces sharp analysis alongside chronic health neglect.

 Running a Column Scan